It’s hard to imagine a world where traffic jams and long commutes are desirable things — that is, unless you’re talking about commercial fleet wraps.

 From a well-placed tagline to a moving visual catalog of your company’s products or services, fleet wraps are one of the most important visual-marketing tactics you can undertake.
-And they’re a good investment, too:
+Plus, they’re a good investment:

 - The Outdoor Advertising Association of America (OAAA) found that fleet wraps lend the lowest cost-per-impression of any advertising type.

-- Impression costs are so low, in fact, some estimates mark them at $0.04 per thousand views.
+- Impression costs are as low as $0.48 per thousand views.

 - Fleet wraps can average a staggering 30,000 to 70,000 views per day, depending on vehicle location.

 Why Have Fleet Wraps?